Online food ordering: Delivery platforms

+Meal-Kit delivery services

+Another segment within the global food delivery industry is meal-kit delivery services, which provide customers with pre-portioned ingredients and recipes to prepare meals at home.
+Meal-kit delivery services such as Blue Apron, HelloFresh, and Sun Basket have gained popularity, particularly among health-conscious consumers and those with busy lifestyles.
+These services offer the convenience of food delivery combined with the experience of home cooking, catering to a growing demand for healthy and personalized meal options.

 Virtual restaurants

-As the food delivery sector has grown, businesses have turned to virtual restaurants, also known as ghost kitchens, to fill the need for inexpensive kitchen space to handle the increased volume.
+As the food delivery sector has grown, businesses have turned to delivery-only virtual restaurants, also known as ghost kitchens, to fill the need for inexpensive kitchen space to handle the increased volume.
 A ghost kitchen site will be purpose-built to be delivery-only and have separate areas of stoves, refrigeration and storage space to accommodate food preparation teams of several different restaurants.
 As they are often located in less densely populated areas of a city, they also have parking areas for the delivery vehicles.
 Companies providing this service are often subsidiaries of the delivery companies.
-Ghost kitchens also allow for the creation of virtual restaurant brands—restaurants that exist only online, with no bricks-and-mortar presence.The ghost kitchen has also gradually developed into a shared space ghost kitchen.
+Ghost kitchens also allow for the creation of virtual restaurant brands—restaurants that exist only online, with no brick-and-mortar presence.
+The ghost kitchen has also gradually developed into a shared space ghost kitchen.
 They simultaneously share the same space for multiple ghost kitchens and then equip them with complete tableware and space.